-Not only your will find copper pipes in your plumbing system but the metal is also used in building copper roofs, light fixtures, wiring in your walls and many other household electronic devices.
+Not only you will find copper pipes in your plumbing system but the metal is also used in building copper roofs, light fixtures, wiring in your walls, and many other household electronic devices.

 With that said, copper surfaces are not the same as most other materials in your home.

 Especially when you are repainting them, you will need to employ a different approach along with great care to remove any old paint on these metal surfaces.

 Otherwise, you risk damaging the very copper that you seek to protect.

 Below, I will be discussing the exact strategies and products you can use when it comes to removing the paint from copper metal.

 Hopefully, you will find the tips useful when refinishing your copper surfaces.

 Copper is a soft metal that makes it vulnerable to pinching or denting – if you are not careful in removing the old paint.